hyelngtil/hyelngtil/README.md

-- 👋 Hi, I’m @hyelngtil
+- 👋 Hi, I’m Hyelngtil
-- 👀 I’m interested in Android Development
+- 👀 I’m an AWS Cloud Engineer
-- 🌱 I’m currently learning Kotlin/Android
+- 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on nothing yet
-- 📫 How to reach me @isaac_maven on twitter
+- 📫 How to reach me at www.linkedin.com/in/hyelngtil-isaac-795a1b149 and @hyelngtil_ on x

 <!---
 hyelngtil/hyelngtil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.